apioo/fusio/doc/deploy.rst

 .. code-block:: yaml

-    /news:
+    routes:
+      "/todo":
         version: 1
         methods:
+          GET:
+            public: true
+            response: Todo-Collection
+            action: "${dir.src}/Todo/collection.php"
           POST:
+            public: false
+            request: Todo
+            response: Todo-Message
+            action: "${dir.src}/Todo/insert.php"
+      "/todo/:todo_id":
+        version: 1
+        methods:
+          GET:
             public: true
-          request: News-Schema-Insert
+            response: Todo
+            action: "${dir.src}/Todo/row.php"
+          DELETE:
+            public: false
-          response: News-Schema-Message
+            response: Todo-Message
-          action: News-Insert
+            action: "${dir.src}/Todo/delete.php"

 The ``request`` and ``response`` key reference a schema name which was defined under the ``schema`` key.
 It is also possible to use the ``Passthru`` schema which simply redirects all data.
-The ``action`` key reference an action name which was defined under the ``action`` key.
+The ``action`` key reference an action.
+How this action is used depends on the ``fusio_engine`` setting in the ``configuration.php`` file.
+By default we use the ``PhpFile`` engine which uses a simple php file.
+But it is also possible to use a ``PhpClass`` or ``V8`` engine.

 Path
 ^^^^